 Discovering a capital’s hidden gems, a country’s wine region or a bucket-list destination’s must-see tourist attraction is easy with the best excursion.
-Wherever you are in the world, and whether your tour is organised by the cruise ship or by an independent specialist, this is the experience that defines your visit to a country or city and makes the entire cruise memorable.
+Wherever you are in the world, and whether your tour is organised by the cruise ship or by independent agents, this is the experience that defines your visit to a country or city and makes the entire cruise memorable.

 The judges are looking for your entry to demonstrate why your excursion is the best, your core USPs and why these are important to the cruise sector.
 We’d also like to hear how your excursion has driven customer satisfaction, forward bookings or growth working with cruise lines.

 Entry is simple.
 The 2020 awards open for entries on 18 July and the deadline is 25 October.
 Register your details now to create an account, and you will then see the entry forms.

 Write your entry offline using the headings provided, and read the judges’ recommendations to help you focus your submission.

 Once you’re ready, complete the entry form and upload the supporting material (photos, videos and other documents up to 5MB).
 Your entry form can also include URL links.

 Submit your entry and pay the entry fee of £110+VAT per category online.
 If you enter five categories, you get a sixth one free.
 You will receive an email confirmation of your entry.